oorahmi/AudioSampleOrganizer/README.md

 ### Install
 * *Requirements*
     * Python 3+ (I wrote this with python 3.7)

+Download this repository (link above this readme) or
-Clone this repository somewhere on your machine, preferably near your samples `git clone https://github.com/oorahmi/AudioSampleOrganizer.git`
+Clone this repository
+`git clone https://github.com/oorahmi/AudioSampleOrganizer.git`

 # Command Line Usage